hubverse-org/hubDocs/docs/source/user-guide/hub-structure.md

 A hub repository should be structured according to the following guidelines:

-1. Code and scripts must not be present in the `model-output`[^model-output] directory of a hub repository.
+1. Code and scripts must not be present in a hub repository's `model-output`[^model-output] directory.
 2. If code is included in the hub repository, it should live in a centrally located directory, which we recommend naming `src`.
 3. If code has the potential to disrupt or break other continuous integration operations in the hub (e.g., validation of incoming submissions), it should be moved to another repository.